Sonia012/filrouge-0-guerrilla/readme.md

 # Description

 One month into our training at BeCode.org, we were assigned a random website.
 The purpose was to improve that website.
 Our time frame for this exercise was 1 day: we received the intructions in the morning and had to deliver by 5pm that same day.
 Below, you'll find the project instructions we received from our BeCode coach.
-Original website that I had to "immprove": [fredfinestmarket.be](http://fredfinestmarket.be/).
-My new version of this website: [](https://sonia012.github.io/filrouge-0-guerrilla/)
+Original website that I had to "improve": [fredfinestmarket.be](http://fredfinestmarket.be/).
+My new version of this website: [new webpage](https://sonia012.github.io/filrouge-0-guerrilla/)

 ### Your Mission